Atal Pension Yojana

-Atal Pension Yojana (APY, translation: Atal's Pension Scheme), formerly known as Swavalamban Yojana (SY, translation: Self-Support Scheme) is a government-backed pension scheme in India, primarily targeted at the unorganised sector.
-It was mentioned in the year 2015 Budget speech by the Finance Minister Arun Jaitley.
+Atal Pension Yojana (APY, translation: Atal's Pension Scheme), formerly known as Swavalamban Yojana (SY, translation: Self-Support Scheme), is a government-backed pension scheme in India, primarily targeted at the unorganised sector.
+It was primarily launched as Swavalamban Yojana by UPA government, but renamed as Atal Pension Yojana in 2015 after the former Prime Minister Atal Bihari Bajpayee.
+It was mentioned in the year 2015 budget speech of Finance Minister Arun Jaitley.
 It was launched by Prime Minister Narendra Modi on 9 May 2015 in Kolkata.
+Its main objective is to help towards economic security of those people who become depressed after their working age and take retirement from professional life.

 History

 Swavalamban Yojana was a government-backed pension scheme targeted at the unorganised sector in India.
 It was applicable to all citizens in the unorganised sector who joined the National Pension Scheme (NPS) administered by the Pension Fund Regulatory and Development Authority (PFRDA) Act 2013.

 Under the scheme, the Government of India contributed ₹1000 per year to each NPS account opened in the year 2010–11 and for the next three years, that is, 2011–12, 2012–13 and 2013–14.
 The benefit was available only to people who joined the NPS with a minimum contribution of ₹1000 and maximum contribution of ₹12000 per annum.
 The scheme was announced by the Finance Minister in Budget 2010–11.
 It was funded by grants from the Government of India.

 This scheme has been replaced with Atal Pension Yojana, in which all subscribing workers below the age of 40 are eligible for pension of up to ₹5000 per month on attainment of 60 years of age.
 This scheme was named after Atal Bihari Vajpayee, former prime minister of India.